 Destiny on the Screen

-The idea, that all happenings follow a predetermined course of events is a widely respected belief, evident in the lives of a great part of the world's population.
+The idea of a predetermined course of events is widely respected and seen as evident in the lives of a great part of the world's population.

 Like many other aspects of life - love, romance, tragedy - the manifestation of Destiny in the journeys of people is often a centre plot of show business.
 Today, the film industry is host to a huge repertoire of movies, TV shows and series, each with a unique and shimmering perspective of Destiny.
 Among that flustering list, these titles stand out.